pydio/pydio-doc-admin-guide/6_advanced/1_migration.md

 (2) Migrate users, roles, groups
 (3) Migrate workspaces and metadata, sharing information

 > Attention: You can select all task at one time and click Next, but it should work one by one.
-(1) and (2) can be done many times because that synchronises.
+(1) and (2) can be done many times because that synchronizes.
 However we should trigger (3) task just one time.

 ### Copying LDAP config [Enterprise Distribution only]